suborbital/docs/website/docs/se2/get-started.md

 :::

-Keep your environment token safe (store it in your password manager), and only use it when running or installing Compute.
+Keep your environment token safe (store it in your password manager), and only use it when running or installing SE2.
 If you lose it, just repeat this token generation process.

-## Run Compute locally
+## Run SE2 locally

-To run Compute locally, you'll use the Subo CLI and [Docker](https://docs.docker.com), both of which must be installed before continuing.
+To run SE2 locally, you'll use the Subo CLI and [Docker](https://docs.docker.com), both of which must be installed before continuing.

 ### Prepare your local environment